-Rehab greatly reduces the chance of failure especially in steep and ‘high risk’ locations.
-Landing failure can have a major environmental impact.
-If it was the result of poor practice it could lead to prosecution.
-Rehab increases the area available to re-plant.
-Landings are sometimes burnt as part of the rehab (burning is not covered here).
+Rehab greatly reduces the chance of landing failure, especially in steep and ‘high risk’ locations.
+Landing failure can have a significant environmental impact.
+Rehab may also increase the area available to re-plant.
+Slash on and around landings are sometimes burnt before rehab (burning is not covered here).

 - No rehab has occurred!

-- Debris has been pushed into the waterway on two landings.
+- Debris was pushed into the waterway on two landings

 Fixing the problem

-- The landing is in risk of failure as major tension cracks are in the fill and minor slipping has happened.
+- The landing has major tension cracks are in the fill, and there are minor slumps

 - A bench was made to: